Search

 The measures include, in particular, safeguarding the confidentiality, integrity and availability of data by controlling physical and electronic access to the data as well as the access, input, transfer, safeguarding of availability and its separation.
 Furthermore, we have established procedures to ensure the exercise of data subjects' rights, the deletion of data, and responses to data compromise.
 Furthermore, we take the protection of personal data into account as early as the development or selection of hardware, software and processes in accordance with the principle of data protection, through technology design and through data protection-friendly default settings.

 IP address shortening: If IP addresses are processed by us or by the service providers and technologies used and the processing of a complete IP address is not required, the IP address is shortened (also referred to as "IP masking").
 In this process, the last two digits or the last part of the IP address after a period are removed or replaced by wildcards.
-The shortening of the IP address is intended to prevent or make it significantly more difficult to identify a person by their IP address.
+The shortening of the IP address is intended to prevent or significantly complicate the identification of a person based on their IP address.

 TLS encryption (https): To protect your data transmitted via our online offer, we use TLS encryption.
 You can recognize such encrypted connections by the prefix https:// in the address bar of your browser.